Adopt a Pet

 - Review our additional adoption information and options below.
 There are several ways to bring a shelter pet into your family and these resources will help you to find your perfect fit.

-- Adopted dogs ages 3 months of age and older also receive a rabies vaccination and County dog license/tag as part of their adoption fee.
+- Rabies vaccination and County dog license/tag as part of their adoption fee.
+(For dogs 3 months and older)

 What is the Pre-Selection program?